College Factual by our College Data Analytics Team

 #1 Best Quality In NM

-There were approximately 40 human development and family studies individuals who graduated with this degree at NMSU Main Campus in the most recent year we have data available.
+There were about 40 human development and family studies individuals who graduated with this degree at NMSU Main Campus in the most recent data year.

-Students who graduate with their bachelor's from the human development program report average early career wages of $22,200.
+Students who graduate with their bachelor's from the human development program state that they receive average early career wages of $22,200.

 More information about a bachelor’s in human development and family studies from New Mexico State University - Main Campus